HOLIDAY VILLAGES 6/18/2018

 Despite our best efforts with the Polk Co S.O. and Corrigan PD, it appears both agencies are circling the wagons to protect Lima and Corrigan PD Chief, Darrell Gibson has taken a very hostile attitude toward The Sentinel questions.
 We have had no success even getting Byron Lyons on the phone.
 At least Gibson did answer the call.
 The Sentinel did reach out to Lima for two days in a row seeking comment but those contacts were ignored.

-COLEMAN WITHOLDS RECORDS
+TOMMY COLEMAN WITHOLDS RECORDS

 Polk Co asst.
 District Attorney, Tommy Coleman, in a continuation of a pattern he has developed over the years, continues to withhold evidence that was ordered released by the OAG several weeks ago.
 In an equally corrupt but polar opposite occurance to the withholding of exculpatory evidence in trials in Williamson County as asst DA that would have proven the accused's innocence, now Coleman is withholding evidence that can prove the crimes of his boss, Polk County District Attorney.
 In Williamson county, Coleman let a man rot in prison that he knew was innocent.